Freeze-and-release direct optimization method for variational calculations of excited electronic states: Results

 Initially, the (occupied) $\pi_{\mr{ph}}$ and (unoccupied) $\pi_{\mr{py}}$ orbitals are localized on the phenyl and pyrrole parts of the molecule and their projections according to eq\ \ref{eq:mom} are 1 and 0, respectively.
 As the calculation collapses to the charge-delocalized solution, the projections approach $1 / \sqrt{2} \approx 0.7$, corresponding to a mixing of $\sim45^\circ$.
 MOM is unable to prevent the variational collapse to a minimum along $\kappa_{\pi_{\mr{ph}} \pi_{\mr{py}}}$ as there are no orbitals with larger overlaps with the initially localized $\pi_{\mr{ph}}$ orbital among the manifold of unoccupied orbitals.

 In the constrained optimization step of FR-DO, the $\pi_{\mr{ph}}$ and $\pi_{\mr{py}}$ orbitals are frozen, so no steps are taken along $\kappa_{\pi_{\mr{ph}}\pi_{\mr{py}}}$ that would leave the concave region of the energy surface along this degree of freedom.
 The constrained optimization stabilizes the orbitals localized on the phenyl group and destabilizes the orbitals localized on the pyrrole group (see Figure \ref{fig:orb}).
 As a result, the preconditioner evaluated using the partially relaxed orbitals has 11 negative elements.
 One of the negative components of the preconditioner is along $\kappa_{\pi_{\mr{ph}}\pi_{\mr{py}}}$.
-Therefore, when the constraints are released, a step is taken in the direction of the positive gradient along $\kappa_{\pi_{\mr{ph}}\pi_{\mr{py}}}$, thereby converging on the saddle point corresponding to the target charge-localized solution.
+Therefore, the quadratic model predicts a negative curvature along $\kappa_{\pi_{\mr{ph}}\pi_{\mr{py}}}$, (see Figure \ref{fig:scan}) and when the constraints are released, a step is taken in the direction of the positive gradient, thereby converging on the saddle point corresponding to the target charge-localized solution.
 The saddle point order of this solution is 11, which is consistent with the number of negative elements of the diagonal approximate Hessian evaluated using the orbitals after constrained optimization.